RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 <img style="margin-left:20px" src="/images/ai_superpowers_kaifu_lee.jpg" width="150" align="right" alt="AI Superpowers by Kai-Fu Lee" title="AI Superpowers by Kai-Fu Lee" />

-Machines powered by artifical intelligence have excelled at games for decades.
+Machines powered by artificial intelligence have excelled at games for decades.
 IBM’s Deep Blue defeated chess champion Garry Kasparov in 1996.
 Alphabet's AlphaGo defeated world champion Go player, Ke Jie, in 2017.

 Game-focused AI is highly specialized and mostly ineffective in in other areas.
 What about general purpose AI, software that can mimic human intelligence and make human-like decisions?
 What about applications beyond games?